-Something else I remember thinking was a bit much in Atlas Shrugged was the insane shrillness of Rand’s antagonists.
-However more and more since I’ve seen life was also imitating art and I can’t help drawing connections between prominent politicians and social critics behaving in the same manner in public.
+Something else I remember thinking was a bit much in Atlas Shrugged was the often insane shrillness of Rand’s antagonists.
+However more and more since I’ve seen life was imitating art and I can’t help drawing connections between prominent politicians and social critics publicly behaving in the same manner.
 There is a bit of this in The Fountainhead but not as much.
 Toohey reveals himself in one long speech to Peter Keating.
 This quote below captures some of Rand’s prescience.

 “Don’t set out to raze all shrines—you’ll frighten men.
 Enshrine mediocrity—and the shrines are razed.
 Then there’s another way.
 Kill by laughter.
 Laughter is an instrument of human joy.
 Learn to use it as a weapon of destruction.
 Turn it into a sneer.
 It’s simple.
 Tell them to laugh at everything.
 Tell them that a sense of humor is an unlimited virtue.
 Don’t let anything remain sacred in a man’s soul— and his soul won’t be sacred to him.
 Kill reverence and you’ve killed the hero in man.
 One doesn’t reverence with a giggle.
 He’ll obey and he’ll set no limits on his obedience—anything goes—nothing is too serious.” p 665-666